-Unfortunately, many traders mistakenly believe that a major benefit of investing in small cap stocks is their ability to move very fast.
-But in reality it is also one of the biggest risks, which makes small cap stocks much more hit and miss.
-In fact, the statistics prove they are more miss than hit, which is why you need to have more knowledge and skill when trading these stocks than you would when trading a top 20 stock.
+Unfortunately, many traders mistakenly believe that a major benefit of investing in small-cap stocks is their ability to move very fast.
+But in reality, it is also one of the biggest risks, which makes small-cap stocks much more hit-and-miss.
+The statistics prove they are more miss than hit, which is why you need to have more knowledge and skill when trading these stocks than you would when trading a top 20 stock.

-It is also important to understand the liquidity risks that exist when you trading small cap stocks.
+It is also important to understand the liquidity risks that exist when you trade small-cap stocks.
 The gentleman I referred to earlier who had bought the two stocks did so because he thought they had good liquidity but when I shared with him that this was not the case he was surprised.

 That is why you need to understand that the volume of shares traded does not mean a stock is liquid.
-In fact, the amount of shares this person owned in just one stock would have taken him days, if not weeks to sell out of and if price is falling as more shares are sold, his sale price will continue to decrease.
+The amount of shares this person owned in just one stock would have taken him days, if not weeks to sell out of and if the price is falling as more shares are sold, his sale price will continue to decrease.

 Small cap stocks do not suit everyone especially given that many do not pay a dividend and their past performance is no guarantee of future performance.
-Given this, small cap stocks are more suitable for those in the growth stage of building their portfolio who have a higher tolerance to managing risk.
-Although this is only the case if you have a high level of knowledge and the skill to analyze a price chart, and you can handle the large swings in price that unfold with these stocks.
+Given this, small-cap stocks are more suitable for those in the growth stage of building their portfolio who have a higher tolerance to managing risk.
+However, this is only the case if you have a high level of knowledge and the skill to analyse a price chart, and you can handle the large swings in price that unfold with these stocks.

 - Ensure the company has revenue coming in from sales and they are profitable.

-- If there is around five years of historical data, back test a suitable trading strategy and identify how much you are prepared to risk losing.
+- If there are around five years of historical data, back-test a suitable trading strategy and identify how much you are prepared to risk losing.

-- Review the weekly price chart to understand how volatile the stock is, or in other words, how does it move?
+- Review the weekly price chart to understand how volatile the stock is, or in other words, how it moves?
 Can you move in and out of the stock quickly without adversely affecting the stock price?
 Remember, the volatility of smaller stocks can be more than double that of a big blue-chip company.
-Some stocks will rise or fall by 15 to 30 percent on average in a week.
+Some stocks will rise or fall by 15 to 30 per cent on average in a week.
 So while you can probably handle the stock rising, the real question you have to ask is can you handle the falls?

-- Have a view on the upside potential and the downside risks.
+- Have a view of the upside potential and the downside risks.
 A trader who fails to consider the potential downside is more likely to lose in the long run.

-For this reason, it is really important that you have some self-awareness around your trading and be honest with yourself.
-Consider whether you are really ready to trade these highly volatile, high risk stocks.
-If not, and you proceed down this path, I can tell you with 100 percent certainty what will happen, if it hasn’t already.
+For this reason, you need to have some self-awareness around your trading and be honest with yourself.
+Consider whether you are ready to trade these highly volatile, high-risk stocks.
+If not, and you proceed down this path, I can tell you with 100 per cent certainty what will happen, if it hasn’t already.

 Now let’s get into this week’s stocks.
 Watch the video to find out more.